Manga: King of Bandit Jing

 is a seven volume manga series by Yuichi Kumakura, and has been adapted into a 13 episode anime.

 King of Bandit Jing is a series of short, usually disconnected stories starring the eponymous young boy.
-His partner is a wisecracking crow named Kir who can transform into a Wave Motion Gun
+His partner is a wisecracking albatross named Kir who can transform into a Wave Motion Gun

 by fusing with Jing's arm; this is the only supernatural power that Jing possesses.
 Although his reputation seems to extend throughout the universe of the series, many enemies underestimate Jing, not expecting the "great King of Bandits" to be a "little kid"